decentration/edgeware-node/Setting-up-monitoring.md

     echo 'check process edgeware matching target/release/edgeware'
     echo '  start program = "/bin/systemctl restart edgeware"'
     echo '  stop program = "/bin/systemctl kill edgeware"'
-    echo '  if cpu > 80% for 5 cycles then restart'
+    echo '  if cpu > 80% for 5 cycles then stop'
     echo '  if cpu > 80% for 5 cycles then alert'
-    echo ''
+    echo '  if does not exist for 2 cycles then start' echo '  if does not exist for 2 cycles then exec "/bin/bash -c /root/slack_notify.sh"' echo ''
     echo 'set mmonit http://'$USER:$PASSWORD@$TARGET':8080/collector'
     echo 'set httpd port 2812 and use address localhost'